rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 kubectl -n kubeflow-user-example-com annotate pod/mynb-0 backup.velero.io/backup-volumes=mynb-volume
 ```

+Note that Velero normally uses the CSI driver's snapshot capability to backup and restore volumes.
+That works well with EBS.
+However, EFS and FSx do not support snapshots in the respective CSI drivers.
+Velero handles EFS and FSx with its file system backups, which use a node agent to copy data out of the EFS or FSx volume into Velero's S3 bucket, and then from that bucket into a new volume.
+That process may be slow for larger volumes.

 #### Back up resources from production cluster

 Execute this section on the Cloud9 or EC2 instance you are using for the production cluster.